-In this article, you will learn about foods to eat and avoid, the glycemic index, the relationship between type 2 diabetes and weight, how to calculate carbs, and more.
-Scroll down to know everything about the type 2 diabetes diet.
+This post lists the diabetes-friendly foods to eat, high sugar foods to avoid, what glycemic index is, how type 2 diabetes and body weight are linked, how to calculate carbs, and more.
+Scroll down to learn all you need to know about the type 2 diabetes-friendly diet.

 In This Article

 What Is Type 2 Diabetes?
 What Causes It?

 Type 2 diabetes is a condition in which blood sugar rises above normal levels.
 Insulin, a hormone secreted by the pancreas, is responsible for the cell sugar uptake to generate energy.
 However, in type 2 diabetes, the body becomes insulin resistant (3).
 This means the cells fail to uptake glucose or sugar molecules.
 As a result, you may still feel hungry after a full meal.
 This leads to overeating, triggering excess insulin production and sugar buildup in the bloodstream.

 According to the American Diabetes Association, in 2019, 11.3 % of the population, or 37.3 million Americans had diabetes (4).

 If you have type 2 diabetes, consuming high GI foods can further deteriorate your condition.
 Let’s understand what the glycemic index is in the next section.

 What Is Glycemic Index And Why Does It Matter?

 The Glycemic index (GI) is a tool that helps people with diabetes to select foods that will not spike blood sugar levels.
 It is a number allotted to foods to indicate how quickly they will increase blood sugar levels post-consumption.

 The GI number ranges from 0 to 100.
 Low-GI foods increase blood sugar slowly, and high-GI foods spike blood sugar quickly.
 Only carbs are given a GI number.
 The lower the number, the safer it is for consumption if you have type 2 diabetes (5).